Hamilton Jordan: Later life

-Personal
+Personal life

 He and his wife Dorothy, a pediatric oncology nurse, founded a camp for children with cancer – Camp Sunshine – and a camp for children with diabetes – Camp Kudzu – in Georgia.
 He was an honorary board member of the Multiple Myeloma Research Foundation.
 An earlier marriage, to Nancy Konigsmark, ended in divorce.

 His son, Hamilton Jordan Jr., is a member of the experimental metal band Genghis Tron.
 His two other children, Kathleen and Alex, both attended Kenyon College.
 Alex, Kathleen and Hamilton Jr. helped to complete their father's memoir about growing up in the 1950s South, A Boy From Georgia.
 Jordan wrote about 90% of the work, with Kathleen, a TV/film comedy executive, penning the balance.
 Jordan's original title for the memoir was Meet the Gottheimers, a reference to the fact that he had discovered, not until he was in college, that his maternal grandmother had been Jewish.
 The memoir was submitted to possible publishers, with the University of Georgia Press announcing in 2015 that it would publish the book that fall.